filecoin-project/builtin-actors/CONTRIBUTING.md

 - Implement the `Actor` trait for new actors
 - Use the shared runtime utilities from the `runtime` crate
-- Follow existing patterns for state management and CBOR encoding
+- Follow existing patterns for state management and CBOR encoding - specifically the Filecoin chain *strictly* uses tuple encoding and some types (such as `BigInt`) have custom encodings that must be explicitly declared
 - Ensure gas-efficient implementations
 - Use appropriate error codes and messages